Last updated: 13 April 2026

 You Might Not Need ALMR If:

-- You operate freehold pubs with no ties (you have no supplier restrictions to negotiate)
+- You operate freehold pubs with no ties (you’ve got no supplier restrictions to negotiate)

 - You run a single pub (you fall outside ALMR’s core membership criteria)

-- Your lease is stable, your rents are fair, and you have a good relationship with your pubco
+- Your lease is stable, your rents are fair, and you have a solid relationship with your pubco

 - You already have in-house legal resources or retained hospitality solicitors handling lease matters